anuzzzzz/UoA-NLP-Multi-Label-Emotion-Classification/README.md

 described above under "Download the Data".
-To test the performance of your model, download the test data, run your model on the test data, format your model predictions as instructed on the CodaBench site, and upload your model's predictions on the "My Submissions" tab of the CodaBench site.
+To test the performance of your model, download the test data, run your model on the test data, format your model predictions as instructed on the CodaBench site, and upload your model's predictions (again, in the `submission.zip` file) on the "My Submissions" tab of the CodaBench site.

 During the test phase, you are allowed to upload predictions **only once**.
 This is why it is critical to debug any formatting problems during the development phase.

+Also be sure to push the final state of your model code to your GitHub repository during this phase.
+This will constitute your code submission for the project.

 # Grading